Meet a Certified Lactation Counselor

 Kealy Hawk, RN, BSN, CLC

-What is a certified lactation counselor and why is this work so important?
-Is there a difference between a CLC and a CBC?
+Q: What is a certified lactation counselor, and why is this work so important?

 It's important work because breastfeeding can be tough.
 Breastfeeding has so many evidence-based, positive outcomes that it should be encouraged.
-But often moms have trouble continuing to breastfeed without help; that's where we come in.
+But often, moms have trouble continuing to breastfeed without help; that's where we come in.

-Does one need to have a nursing or medical background to become a CLC?
+Q: Does one need to have a nursing or medical background to become a CLC?

 Most CLCs have a nursing or medical background, but it isn't required.
 There is a comprehensive five-day training course that offers in-depth information to ensure that those certified are competent.
 The course isn't required to sit for the CLC examination, but it does prepare professionals to take it.

 Because of our difficulties, I decided to learn everything I could about breastfeeding.
 I became a CLC and started my own business — I wanted to help others in a way that I wish I'd had as a new mother.
 I've worked in hospitals during my previous career, and now that I'm an RN and CLC, I wouldn't trade it.
 It's my passion, and I love what I do every day.

-Sometimes a patient will reach out to me with a breastfeeding struggle and after one virtual visit, we've figured out how to overcome it.
-But sometimes it isn't that easy.
+Sometimes, a patient will reach out to me with a breastfeeding struggle, and after one virtual visit, we've figured out how to overcome it.
+But sometimes, it isn't that easy.
 I've worked with some patients for over six months.
 I would say the average time I work with a patient is about 1-2 months, usually in the newborn period when mom and baby are learning how to breastfeed.

 I make sure to gather a thorough history and assess my patients based on their circumstances.
-Then I offer solutions to breastfeeding struggles and emotional support.
+Then, I offer solutions to breastfeeding struggles and emotional support.
 Sometimes, it's advice for increasing milk supply, some moms need help with latching and positioning their baby, and some have more in-depth problems that need a referral to another medical professional.

-What are some of the greatest challenges and rewards of working with new moms in this way?
+Q: What are some of the greatest challenges and rewards of working with new moms in this way?

 Just because breastfeeding is natural doesn't always mean it's easy.
 I didn't know that as a new mother, so it helps to hear that they aren't the only ones that struggle.
 Another great reward is being able to stay at home with my children while I work virtually.

 I think the greatest challenges come more from owning my own business.
 Sometimes I get too busy with small tasks like running my website.
 And learning how to find patients that need help has been a challenge.
 Once I start working with a mom, I do what I'm good at.
 The hard part is sometimes just getting there and finding the moms that need help.

-How does one become a CLC?
+Q: How does one become a CLC?

-What advice would you give to nurses considering this pathway?
+Q: What advice would you give to nurses considering this pathway?

 If you have a passion for supporting postpartum moms and new babies, this pathway is extremely rewarding.
 Starting your own business isn't for the faint of heart, though.
-You can still be an RN and CLC while working in a hospital or clinic and help many moms and babies in a traditional setting.
+You can still be an RN and a CLC while working in a hospital or clinic and help many moms and babies in traditional settings.
 If you have an entrepreneurial spirit and want to work for yourself, then you really can't go wrong with a private practice in lactation counseling.

 What Does a Certified Lactation Counselor Do?

-- Working collaboratively on a healthcare team
+- Work collaboratively on a healthcare team

-- Supporting and counseling family members
+- Support and counsel family members

 How to Become a Certified Lactation Counselor

-What is the Difference Between a Certified Lactation Counselor and Other Certified Lactation Specialities?
+What Is the Difference Between a Certified Lactation Counselor and Other Certified Lactation Specialities?

-Additional lactation certification options include becoming an International Board Certified Lactation Consultant (IBCLC) or pursuing Breastfeeding Counselor Certification (CBC).
+Additional lactation certification options include becoming an international board-certified lactation consultant (IBCLC) or pursuing Breastfeeding Counselor Certification (CBC).